digitalrebar/provision/doc/operation.rst

 Param Operations
 ++++++++++++++++

 :ref:`rs_model_param` are simply key/value pairs.
 However, DRP provides a strong typing model to enforce a specific type to a given Param.
-This insures that Param values are valid elements as designed by the operator.
+This ensures that Param values are valid elements as designed by the operator.

 Creating a Param
 ----------------